 “You can flip them left to right, top and bottom and inside to outside.
 We recommend rotating them once a week and with normal use they will last 30 to 40 days compared to a traditional blade lasting around six days on average,” Jeff said, adding that Sharq has a Blade for all road surfaces and conditions.

 With P300 blades weighing around 14.5kg each and no need for nuts or bolts, a set of four Sharq blades can be installed or rotated by one person on the side of the road in around 15 minutes.

 Compare this to having two people spending 40 minutes to fit traditional blades or having to travel back to your workshop for new blades to be fitted.

 “Sharq really does offer huge benefits to drivers.
 They are more comfortable, safer, have more control and are more efficient,” Jeff said.

 Free Sharq Trial

-A technician will attend your site, fit the blades and train operators on how to best operate with Sharq, as well as teach operators how to sharpen the blades (55-70 degree cutting angles).
+A product support representative will attend your site, assist your team to fit the blades and advise your operators on how to best operate and sharpen the blades (55-70 degree cutting angles).

-A grading demo is then performed, with operators usually stunned by performance improvements.
-You can continue to test this set of blades as long as you need, drawing upon the support of a Cutting Edges technician throughout this process.
+Following the trial, operators are usually stunned by the performance improvements.
+After the initial free trial is completed, you can continue to test the product at the cost of a set of blades for as long as you need, drawing upon the support of Cutting Edges’ staff throughout this process.